Architectural and Cultural Heritage

 Sher Shah Suri built this fort in 1541 when he was defeated by Mughal emperor Humayun.
 The main fortifications consist of the massive walls, which extend for more than 4 km; they are lined with bastions and pierced by monumental gateways.
 Rohtas Fort, also called Qila Rohtas, is an exceptional example of early Muslim military architecture in Central and South Asia.

-If you are eager to know more about Architectural and Cultural Heritage, Luckily, IEREK is organizing The 3rd Edition of International Conference On: conservation of Architectural Heritage (CAH) to be held in Aswan – Egypt during the period (19 – 21 February 2019), following the success of the previous 2 versions which took place in 2015 & 2018.
+If you are eager to know more about Architectural and Cultural Heritage, Luckily, IEREK is organizing The 4th Edition of International Conference On: conservation of Architectural Heritage (CAH) to be held in Aswan – Luxor, Egypt from Jan 31 to Feb 02, 2020, following the success of the previous 3 versions which took place in 2015 & 2018 & 2019.

 CAH aims to bring together, researchers, urban planners, architects and other stakeholders from across the globe to discuss the latest scientific advances in the following topics: